janaagaard75/azure-functions-typescript/README.md

 ## To Do

-- Type definition for the functions.
+- Prettier.
+- TSLint.
 - Move some logic to an external file.
 - Continuous deployment to Azure through CircleCI.
 - Use a Node module.
-- Recommended extensions.
-- Prettier.
-- TSLint?
+- Better type definition for the functions.
+(HttpResponse is missing.)
 - Protect the master branch?
 - Rollup?
 - Husky?